kaihuchen/articles/Deployment/index.md

 If you plan to replace an important part of your company's functions with GenAI chatbots, then there are many pitfalls in the process that you should be aware of.

 The generative AI (GenAI) technology has come a long way, where LLM-based chatbots can now exhibit amazing capabilities that we can only dream of just a few years ago.
 There is thus a great push to take the leap and replace many corporate functions with GenAI chatbots in the hope offering much better user experience and greater operating efficiency.

+## Typical Enterprise Use Cases for GenAI

 Following is a short list of enterprise functions that are the typical targets for such an movement:

 - Customer Support and Service
 - Internal Knowledge Base and FAQs